Wedding Dresses Through History

 Let’s start our journey across the history of bridal fashion with the times when wedding dresses were a show of status.
 In the past, wedding ceremonies used to be based on politics and social climbing rather than love.
 The dress of the bride-to-be was a direct relation to her family’s social standing and wealth.

 Brides from prosperous families would wear bridal dresses made of bold colors.
 These gowns had layers of rich furs, velvets, and silks.
-The brides who were not as wealthy, would wear their best church clothes as wedding dresses.
+The brides who were not as wealthy would wear their best church clothes as wedding dresses.

-Where did all this white came from?
+Where did all this white come from?

 White was not used for wedding ceremonies up until the Victorian era.
-Before that, families wanted a colorful lavish gown to show their guest how much the dress cost.
+Before that, families wanted a colorful lavish gown to show their guests how much the dress cost.
 Blue was the common color for the wedding dresses, as it symbolized purity.

 In 1406, Princess Philippa of England wore the first documented white gown.
-Princess Philippa’s wedding gown was made of fine white silk and bordered with grey squirrel.
+Princess Philippa’s wedding gown was made of fine white silk and bordered with a grey squirrel.
 The next appearance of a white wedding dress was a century and a half later.

 In 1559, Mary, Queen of Scots took on the French throne.
 She wore white because white was said to be her favorite color.
 A curious fact is that back then white was actually the color of mourning for French Queens.